CanIGrow/canigrow-frontend/README.md

 Thursday, October 18th: Jocelyn continued work on the avatar image upload feature and on the admin feature.
 Kevin made a calendar to visualize a suggested growing timeline for certain plants.

 Friday, October 19th: Today we made refinements to the routes and styling.
 All of us worked to improve performance and to fix any remaining bugs.
+All user stories were successfully completed.

 ---